shakeel-mohammed/client-server/report.md

 ## Constraints
 ### Java Runtime
-This project requires a Java 1.8 to be run.
+This project requires a Java 1.8 to be run, which can be downloaded by following the instructions here, [https://docs.datastax.com/en/jdk-install/doc/jdk-install/installOpenJdkDeb.html]

-### CPU Requirements

 ## Considerations
 As per the ds-sim protocol, there are two methods by which a connecting client could retrieve information about the simulated system: